 Below are 6 things you should know about getting compensation from a restaurant for food poisoning.

 1. A medical professional will need to be consulted to determine the specific pathogen that caused the food poisoning.
-Foodborne pathogens include Campylobacter, E. coli, Hepatitis A, Listeria, Norovirus, Salmonella, Shigella and Vibrio.
-All of these except Hepatitis A and Norovirus are bacteria.
+Foodborne pathogens include Campylobacter, E. coli, hepatitis A, Listeria, Salmonella, Shigella and Vibrio.
+All of these are bacteria, except hepatitis A, which is a virus.

 2. PFGE and/or WGS testing can be done on bacterial pathogens.
 If the illness is bacterial, isolates can be further tested to determine the “DNA fingerprint”.
 People sickened by bacteria with the same DNA fingerprint were most likely sickened by the same source.
 Health officials (often the CDC) do pulsed-field gel electrophoresis (PFGE) and whole genome sequencing (WGS) to find the DNA fingerprint.
 WGS also finds genetic markers indicating the geographic location of the source of the illness.
-Request a free consultation with our food safety attorneys HERE.
+Lawyer Fred Pritzker is one of the few in the United States who has won hundreds of settlements with this kind of genetic evidence.
+You can call Fred for a free consultation at 1-888-377-8900 (toll free).

 3. Even if the specific food item responsible for your illness is never determined, you may have a lawsuit against a restaurant, depending on the results of genetic testing discussed above and epidemiological evidence.
 For example, if 10 people are sickened with E. coli with matching PFGE patterns and those people all ate at the same restaurant during the same time period, health officials will most likely connect those illnesses with eating at the restaurant.